singds/GldLibrary/README.md

 # GldLibrary

-This is yet another GUI library for embedded systems.
+Yet another GUI library for embedded systems.

 ## Features
 - Can run on a wide range of displays, including monochrome and color.